ronaldvendelmans/citysdk-ld/documentation/index.md

 ## Discovery API
-To know which CitySDK API’s are available for which geography/jurisdiction there’s a project wide [Discovery API](http://cat.citysdk.eu/).
+There is a project wide [Discovery API](http://cat.citysdk.eu/) to see which City SDK API's are available for which geography/jurisdiction.

 <br/>